-- a) Following Statutory Assessment, an EHC Plan will be provided by the (Birmingham) Local Authority, if it is decided that the child's needs are not being met by the support that is ordinarily available.
+- a) Following Statutory Assessment, an EHC Plan will be provided by the Local Authority, if it is decided that the child's needs are not being met by the support that is ordinarily available.
 The School and the child's parents or carers will be involved in developing and producing the plan. - b) Parents and Carers have the right to appeal against the content of the EHC Plan.
-They may also appeal against the School named in the Plan if it differs from their preferred choice. - c) Once the EHC Plan has been completed and finalised by the Local Authority, it will be kept as part of the pupil's formal record and reviewed at least annually by staff, parents, carers and the pupil.
+They may also appeal against the School named in Section I of the Plan if it differs from their preferred choice.

+c) Once the EHC Plan has been completed and finalised by the Local Authority, it will be kept as part of the pupil's formal record and reviewed at least annually by staff, parents, carers and the pupil as is required by the local authority.
 The annual review enables provision for the pupil to be evaluated and, where appropriate, for requests for changes to be put in place made to the Local Authority, for example, reducing or increasing levels of support, or funding.
+Overall responsibility for maintaining the plan, and agreeing and funding provisions lies with the local authority.